Python API Reference#

 mapping (AttributeMapping) – AttributeMapping from map_attribute()

-event (int | None) – CUDA event handle to wait on before accessing data (from wp.Event.cuda_event).
-The C library will wait for this event before reading the mapped data.
+event (int | None) – CUDA event handle to wait on before committing.

-stream (int | None) – CUDA stream handle for synchronization (from wp.Stream.cuda_stream).
-The C library will synchronize on this stream before reading the data.
+stream (int | None) – CUDA stream handle to synchronize before committing.

 - Raises:

-ValueError – If event/stream provided for CPU-mapped attribute
+ValueError – If event/stream provided for CPU-mapped attribute.

-ValueError – If both event and stream provided (mutually exclusive)
+ValueError – If both event and stream provided (mutually exclusive).

 - Return type: